 Q: What do you enjoy outside of painting?

 I love to listen to audio books (which I always do while painting), and I love hiking and exploring National Parks.
 I have a daughter who is 20-months old, so of course I spend a lot of my free time with her.
 She loves to draw and paint too, and she holds a pen just like an adult and creates little detailed squiggles.
 It is the cutest thing in the world when she wants to paint on her easel right next to me while I paint.

 Q: Do you ever feel trapped in your own success? (i.e. The need to paint in the same style you are known for.)

 Luckily, I am fortunate to paint in a style of painting that is uniquely my own creation.
 I love to paint in Open Impressionism: the bold, loose brush strokes are expressive and alive.
 Since I have always painted the way I want to paint (and not the way I thought someone else wanted me to paint), I have never lost the joy in creation.
 I always push myself to become better and better, capturing new effects of light and striving to make my paintings more evocative and emotional.

-Some More of Her Work
+Some More of Erin’s Work

 Thanks for Reading!

 A huge thanks to Erin for taking the time to do this interview.
 I always find it pleasing to see an artist creating good work and doing well.